Which Cultural or Kastom Villages to Visit in Vanuatu

 Now that you know what a cultural village is, which one should you visit.
 We compare them all in this list of the best cultural villages in Vanuatu.

-1.Pepeyo Cultural & Educational Village (Port Vila & Efate)
+3.Pepeyo Cultural & Educational Village (Port Vila & Efate)

 A favourite among Port Vila's tour companies, Pepeyo Cultural & Educational Village offers one of the most accessible cultural village experiences.

 Located in Teouma (just 15-20 minutes from Port Vila), this Melanesian cultural journey takes you through eight fascinating areas that showcase the ancient traditions of Futuna Island.
+With no set times, tours run throughout the day in this laidback experience that's not bound to any particular timeframe, though the team ensures everyone has a good time.

+Upon arrival, you'll be greeted by Futuna's island warriors (try not to be startled!) as your entertaining host shares knowledge throughout the experience.
 You'll discover traditional fishing techniques that have fed families for generations, learn about farming practices for crops like yam, taro and kava, and witness sacred ceremonies that are still part of daily life.
 The demonstrations of traditional housing construction and food preservation methods are simply captivating.

 But the real highlight?
 The incredible cultural performances featuring traditional dances, bottle and bamboo piano music, and the jaw-dropping spectacle of firewalking on hot volcanic rocks.
+It's this main show that draws guests from the many tour companies running around the island, who come in and out throughout the day (there's a reason why this is one of the most popular culture villages on Efate).

 The short walks through lush tropical bush between each area are accessible for everyone, with wheelchair-friendly paths and plenty of seating throughout the site.

 Teouma, Efate.
-Approximately 14 km (8.7 mi) east of Port Vila.
+Signposted along the main road, approximately 14 km (8.7 mi) east of Port Vila.

-2.Ekasup Cultural Villages (Port Vila & Efate)
+6.Ekasup Cultural Villages (Port Vila & Efate)

 One of the easiest cultural villages to get to from Port Vila, Ekasup Cultural Village is a popular choice with cruise ship passengers.